 When facilitating a conversation at an unconference it's best to remember that your audience can come from any type of school, from any type of subject area, and from any type of expertise level.
 More and more, I see edcamps creating “tracks” with their sessions to alert participants to the idea that a session is beginner or advanced.
 This is helpful.
 However, I find that sometimes, the best sessions are created from a well-rounded group composed of several backgrounds.

 Over the years, I have had the opportunity to facilitate unconference topics with literally hundreds in one session (iMovie Trainers were quite popular that day) and sessions with only a small handful of people.
 I very much enjoy when the sessions are small because you really get the opportunity for everyone to connect and collaborate.Learn how to create a great Unconference Session today!
 Click To Tweet

-The goal for any workshop is to get the audiences attention and to get them to follow your lead.
-If you think about your workshops the way you think about your lesson plans, the first 10 minutes should be your self introduction and anticipatory activity.
-I encourage audience memembers to interact with each other and perhaps introduce themselves to sevearl people.
+The goal of any workshop is to get the attention of the audience and to get them to follow your lead.
+If you think about your workshops the way you think about your lesson plans, the first 10 minutes should be your self-introduction and anticipatory activity.
+I encourage audience members to interact with each other and perhaps introduce themselves to several people.
 This breaks the ice a bit.
 Then we schedule a conversation to see where the room is to get a feel of the room.
-I generally “work the audience” a bit at this point with some light humor and try and try at that point to throw in some technical terms or other vocab to see where we are with our subject knolwedge.
+I generally “work the audience” a bit at this point with some light humor and try and try at that point to throw in some technical terms or other vocab to see where we are with our subject knowledge.

 A good keynote presentation should take an audience member on a journey.
 Everyone has their own style.
 I have seen amazing keynote speakers stand up in one space and captivate an audience, and I have also witnessed speakers run around the stage without much of an idea of what they appeared to be doing.Three tips to crafting your next Keynote presentation Click To Tweet